dmakeienko/tfenvgo/README.md

 ### tfenvgo use [version]

 Switch a version to use.
-If no parameter is passed, the version to use is resolved automatically via **TFENVGO_TERRAFORM_VERSION** environment variable or **.terraform-version file (TBD)**, in that order of precedence, defaulting to `latest` if none are found.
+If no parameter is passed, the version to use is resolved automatically via **TFENVGO_TERRAFORM_VERSION** environment variable or **.terraform-version file**, in that order of precedence, defaulting to `latest` if none are found.

 **Available options:**